rdwrome/261sp23/README.md

 ## Instructor Info
 - Name: Rachel Devorah Wood Rome.
 Call me "Rachel" or "Dr. Rome" and use "she" pronouns.
 - Email: rrome@berklee.edu
-- Office Hour: 1126 Boylston Room 208, by preferential appointment Mondays 11-1pm.
+- Office Hour: 1126 Boylston Room 208, preferentially by appointment Mondays 11-1pm.
 [Schedule an Appointment with Me Here.](https://calendar.google.com/calendar/selfsched?sstoken=UUJvY3FWa3g0b3dhfGRlZmF1bHR8OTk1YzM0YTAxMDljZGU5MGEzZjQxNzViOWQ2ZTM3NjA)

 ### Tutor Info
 - Name: TBD
 - Email: TBD
 - Office Hours: TBD

-## Attendance and Communication
+## Policies
 - Remote attendance is not permitted.
+- Assignment extensions are granted more than 12 hours in advance or with a note from your advisor.
+- Late assignments are not acccepted.
+- You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - You must attend class with the computer you're using for class projects (no phones, no tablets, no borrowed laptops).
 - Keep your laptops closed and other electronic devices out of hand during lectures and discussions unless you're taking notes.
 - Excused absences may be granted in advance of class or with a doctors note specifying the day of the absence or a note from your advisor.